 Who doesn’t have a fire-breathing Dragon Bridge on their bucket list?
 Well you should!
 My family and I were vacationing at the Furama Resort in Da Nang, Vietnam when a staff member informed us about an evening fire show featuring the city’s famous Dragon Bridge.

-I wanted to see the show but it only happens at 9 pm on Saturday and Sunday nights.
+The show only happens at 9 pm on Saturday and Sunday nights.
 It rained on Saturday night and the girls’ jet lag kept them from staying up past 7pm.
 Sunday night at 8 pm I was sitting around in my pajamas when Andrew offered to stay with the girls giving me the opportunity to attend.
-A few minutes later I was dressed and out the door with only my camera and a few thousand Vietnamese Dong for the cab driver.
+A few minutes later I managed to be dressed and out the door with only my camera and a few thousand Vietnamese Dong for the cab driver.